jelizaga/install_plus/README.md

 # instally

-> `instally` is a portable interactive CLI for conveniently & consistently installing your favorite packages en masse.
+> `instally` is a portable interactive CLI script for conveniently & consistently installing packages en masse.

+* 🚚 **JSON-driven flexibility:** Specify packages for `instally` to install using JSON and enjoy support for:
+    * organizing packages in groups,
+    * preferred methods of installation,
+    * fallback installation methods,
+    * OS-specific installation methods,
+    * ***10*** different package managers,
+    * and even running your own installation commands.
 * ⛺ **Minimal dependencies:** Owing to its simplicity, you can bring `instally` to any[\*](#-os-compatibility) machine that's capable of running Bash and `jq`.
-* 🚚 **JSON-driven flexibility:** Specify packages for `instally` to install using JSON and enjoy support for grouping, preferred methods of installation, fallback methods, ***10*** different package managers, and even running your own installation commands.
 * 💼 **Super portable:** With `instally` and your own custom `package.json` file, you can bring your favorite packages to [(almost) any distro](#-os-compatibility) and install them right away.